Rudbeckia hirta: Cultivation

-Toxicity

-The species is toxic to cats when ingested.

 Uses

 The plant is thought to be a Native American medicine for various ailments.
 The roots, though not the seedheads, can be used much like the related Echinacea purpurea with unsubstantiated claims to boost immunity and fight colds, flu and infections.
 The Ojibwa people used it as a poultice for snake bites and to make an infusion for treating colds and worms in children.